Lakeside setting, in a sports and recreation centre on the outskirts of Ghent

 The site is spread around the lake in the city of Ghent’s leisure complex.
-Ghent centre three miles, E40 motorway three miles, E17 motorway nine miles, Bruges 32 miles, Brussels 37 miles, Zeebrugge 40 miles, Calais 95 miles
+Ghent centre three miles, E40 motorway three miles, E17 motorway nine miles, Bruges 32 miles, Brussels 37 miles, Zeebrugge 40 miles, Calais 95 miles.

-- Low season – quiet site; ideal base to visit Ghent and Brussels and as a stopover to most of Europe – the site hosts a rugby tournament on 4 April 2015 and will be extremely busy with football supporters on the weekend of Friday 26 to Sunday 28 June, 2015 due to a football tournament
+A quiet site; an ideal base to visit Ghent and Brussels and as a stopover to most of Europe.
+The site hosts a rugby tournament on 25-27 March 2016.
+It will also be extremely busy with football supporters on the weekend of Friday 24 to Sunday 26 June, 2016 due to a football tournament taking place.